internaut/p2p-bomberman/README.md

 This game uses the [peer.js](http://peerjs.com) library and requires you to have a running peer.js-server.

 *Please note:* This is just a showcase.
 The software contains some bugs as well as WebRTC itself is not fully implemented in the browsers and a lot a features are missing.
 For example, Firefox and Chrome can still not talk to each other via a RTCDataChannel.
+Also note that the Singleplayer Mode is currently broken.

 License
 -------